gum84/Megadrive-/Choosing-a-microcontroller.md

 ### ATtiny261/461/861
 **On ATtinyX61 all features are supported**.
 We even read all buttons with a single instruction.

-The connection layout puts the SELECT signal on the INT1 pin.
+Tech note: The connection layout puts the SELECT signal on the INT1 pin.
 This will probably be needed if we ever want to read 6-button pads.
 LED is connected to PWM-capable pins.
 ```
                     ,-----_-----.
            Reset In |1   9  0 20| Pad Port Pin 1